 They had been like the second son in the parable, when they should have been like the first.
 Even though they had not responded rightly to John's message in the beginning, they should have regretted it and believed afterward.

 In this regard, Jesus is really just reinforcing the very teaching of John the Baptist himself – the teaching they had previously refused to accept.
 Recall John's earlier encounter with the Jewish leaders:

 NKJ Matthew 3:5-10 Then Jerusalem, all Judea, and all the region around the Jordan went out to him 6 and were baptized by him in the Jordan, confessing their sins.
 7 But when he saw many of the Pharisees and Sadducees coming to his baptism, he said to them, “Brood of vipers!
 Who warned you to flee from the wrath to come?
 8 Therefore bear fruits worthy of repentance, 9 and do not think to say to yourselves, 'We have Abraham as our father.'
 For I say to you that God is able to raise up children to Abraham from these stones.
 10 And even now the ax is laid to the root of the trees.
 Therefore every tree which does not bear good fruit is cut down and thrown into the fire.”

-Although earlier Matthew had referred to the Jewish leaders in terms of their religious positions – as Pharisees ans Sadducees – in the passage before us this morning he identifies them instead by their religious titles or status – as the chief priests and elders of the people.
+Although earlier Matthew had referred to the Jewish leaders in terms of their religious positions – as Pharisees and Sadducees – in the passage before us this morning he identifies them instead by their religious titles or status – as the chief priests and elders of the people.
 But they were essentially the same groups and thus they are challenged for having committed the same sin, namely that they had professed to be true followers of God and thus workers in His vineyard (in the language of the parable), but they were all talk and no action!
 They said they would obey God, but when challenged both by John and by Jesus to do so, they refused!